Popular Books for Third Graders that are Timeless

 FREE COMPLETE UNIT ON CHARLOTTE’S WEB

-These Charlotte’s Web lesson plans, teaching guides and activities come with full instructions for both teachers and students.
+These Charlotte’s Web lesson plans, teaching guides and activities come with complete instructions for both teachers and students.

 It includes answer keys covering all aspects of one of the worlds most popular books.
 OVER 70 PAGES of great teaching resources for FREE.